 Welcome!
 We hope that you get as much out of 4-H as our members and their families, many of whom have been in our club since they were just 9 years old and even younger.
 Please take a moment to familiarize yourself with some of the best opportunities to get the most out of 4-H.

 4-H Year & Enrollments – We follow the school year, September – June, though we are active during the summer at the Ventura County Fair!
-Enrollments for new members start at our first meeting on September 8, 2015.
-Yearly fees are $55.00 first child and $50.00 for each additional child.
+Enrollments for new members were at our first meeting in September.
+Yearly fees are $55.00 first child and $52.00 for each additional child.

 Club Meetings – Our meetings are typically on the second Tuesday of each month, starting at 7pm at Poinsettia Elementary.
 These dates/locations can change from time to time.
 Each member is required to attend 80% of all monthly club meetings.
 These meetings are FUN as we always have an activity!

 Project Meetings – In addition to attending club meetings, each 4-Her signs up for at least one (often more) project and must attend 80% of those meetings.
 Dates, times, and locations are decided by the volunteer project leader, who agrees to lead a minimum of 6 hours and is certified and background checked.
 Projects are varied and change from year to year depending on the adult volunteer skill set.
 Some of the projects we offer are: Rabbits, Cavies, Rabbit Hopping, Dog Obedience, Archery, Robotics, Baking, Gardening, Photography,Bicycling, Presentations/Record book, and more.

 Community Service – Dudley House Holiday Boutique, link to sign up: http://www.signupgenius.com/go/30e0c44a9ac2caaff2-dudley